-The right socialization lets you keep your most valued workers
+The right socialization lets you keep your most valued workers.

 High turnover hurts any company’s bottom line.
 And the problem can be particularly pervasive in emerging markets, where high growth rates spur increased demand for labor in a geographical area that might have a limited supply of qualified workers.
 Cultural differences can exacerbate turnover when new employees are expected to fi t into a work culture that is very different for them.

-New research by Brad Staats and a research team describes a more effective onboarding process that reduced turnover by 100 percent and increased productivity in a six-month field experiment at Wipro BPO in India.
+Research by Brad Staats and a research team describes a more effective onboarding process that reduced turnover by 100 percent and increased productivity in a six-month field experiment at Wipro BPO in India.

 He introduces a new onboarding technique called authentic socialization – applying an employee’s unique personal perspective to work – in the paper “Breaking Them In or Revealing Their Best?
 Reframing Socialization Around Newcomer Self-Expression.”